golemfactory/golem-docs/docs/Ncreators/javascript/examples/tasks.md

 })();
 ```

-### Defining number of providers used
+### Defining the number of providers used

-You can decide the maximum number of providers to be engaged at the same time.
-Task executor will scan available proposals and will engage additional providers if number of actually engaged providers would be lower then `maxParallelTasks` and there would be still some tasks to be executed.
+You can set the maximum number of providers to be engaged at the same time.
+The TaskExecutor will scan available proposals and engage additional providers if the number of actually engaged providers is lower than 'maxParallelTasks` and there are still some tasks to be executed.
-If you would not define this param a default value of 5 will be used.
+If you do not define this parameter, a default value of 5 will be used.

-Note that actual number of engaged providers might be both:
+Note that the actual number of engaged providers might be:
-* lower then `maxParallelTasks` (if there is not enough providers available in the network).
+* lower than `maxParallelTasks`, if there are not enough providers available in the network.
-* higher (if you take into account the total number of engaged providers for all the tasks in your job) - providers might get disconnected or simply fail and then executor will engage another one in order to have the number of active workers at the level defined by `maxParallelTasks`.
+* higher, when considering the total number of engaged providers for all the tasks in your job.
+Providers might get disconnected or simply fail, in which case the TaskExecutor will engage another one to maintain number of active workers at the level defined by `maxParallelTasks`.

-Here you can see how to define maximum number of providers to be engaged.
+Below, you can see how to define the maximum number of providers to be engaged.

 ```js
 import { TaskExecutor } from "yajsapi";